Kurds in Iraq: History

-Pre-1991

-According to Michael M. Gunter, the origin of Kurds is uncertain, but it is thought by some scholars that Kurds might be the descendants of various Indo-European tribes that arrived in the region about 4,000 years ago.
-Arabs applied the name "Kurds" to the people of the mountains after they had conquered and Islamicized the region.
-In the 1500s most Kurds fell under Ottoman Rule.
-Iraqi Kurds developed as a subgroup of the Kurdish peoples when Great Britain created the state of Iraq out of the Sykes–Picot Agreement of World War I. The Kurdish people were expecting to soon gain independence from what they were promised in the Treaty of Sèvres in 1920, but this was quickly overturned in 1923, when the Treaty of Lausanne established the Republic of Turkey over Kurdistan's borders.
-Also the Anglo Iraqi treaty of 1929 which outlined the Iraqi independence, didn't see any provisions for a Kurdish autonomy.
+Classical period

+Several Kurdish dynasties such as Annazids (990/1–1117) and Hasanwayhids (or Hasanuyids, 959–1015) ruled in northern Iraq.
+The Kurdish Marwanid dynasty (983–1096) temporarily ruled over Mosul.
+The Ayyubid dynasty, was a powerful Islamic dynasty of Kurdish origin and also ruled northern Iraq.

+Ottoman Conquest and Aftermath

+In the 1500s, most Kurds came under the rule of the Ottoman Empire, where they were governed as part of the empire's administrative structure.
+Iraqi Kurds began to emerge as a distinct subgroup of the Kurdish population following the creation of the modern state of Iraq by Great Britain under the terms of the Sykes–Picot Agreement during World War I.

+The Kurdish expectation of independence, promised in the Treaty of Sèvres in 1920, was short-lived.
+In 1923, the Treaty of Lausanne established the Republic of Turkey, redefining borders and negating provisions for a Kurdish state.
+Similarly, the Anglo-Iraqi Treaty of 1922, which laid the groundwork for Iraqi independence, did not include any guarantees for Kurdish autonomy.

+Kurdish nationalist movement

 In 1946 the Kurdish Democratic Party (KDP) was founded by Mulla Mustafa Barzani which pushed for Kurdish autonomy under the Iraqi government.
-In the year 1958 Abdul Karim Qasim made a coup against the British and the Republic of Iraq was established.
+In the year 1958, Abdul Karim Qasim made a coup against the British and the Republic of Iraq was established.
 The Kurds had hoped that now they would receive their promised rights, but the political environment was not favorable.
 So the KDP began an insurgency against the Government in Baghdad in 1961.
 Their insurgency was in part successful as in 1966 official Kurdish groups gained some rights with the Bazzaz Declaration and with the 1970 Peace Accord a principle of Kurdish autonomy was reached.
-In the 1970 Peace Accord, Kurdish cultural, social and political rights were recognised within fifteen points.
-But these rights were not implemented due to the willingness of the Arabs but rather because of political developments.
+In the 1970 Peace Accord, Kurdish cultural, social and political rights were recognized within fifteen points.
+These rights were never implemented, not due to unwillingness on the part of the Arabs, but rather because of political developments.
 Nevertheless, the Kurds had a period of greater liberty from 1970 to 1974.
 But in March 1975 the Iraq and Iran reached an agreement and within a few hours after the agreement, Iran stopped all support to the KDP, whose members and their families had the choice between go to exile to Iran or surrender to the Iraqi authority.
 Most KDP members chose to live in exile and the KDP declared the end of their insurgency.
 Therefore, in 1975, another political party emerged in Iraqi Kurdistan, led by Jalal Talabani—the Patriotic Union of Kurdistan (PUK).
 Since the PUK was established, it lacked cooperation and engaged in violent conflict with the KDP over differing philosophies, demographics, and goals.
-From March 1987 until 1989 the Anfal campaign lasted, with which the Kurds were supposed to be arabized.
+From March 1987 until 1989 the Anfal campaign lasted, with which the Kurds were supposed to be Arabized.
 During the Anfal campaign the Iraqi military attacked about 250 Kurdish villages with chemical weapons and destroyed Kurdish 4500 villages and evicted its inhabitants.
 The campaign culminated in the Halabja massacre in March 1988.